-Condition Reason: To ensure toilet facilities are provided for workers at the work site.
+Condition Reason: To ensure toilet facilities are provided for workers at the work site a) set out the boundaries of the site by permanent marks (including permanent recovery points),

 B. 9.
 Establishment of Boundary Location, Building Location and Datum

 Before any site work commences, a surveyor registered under the Surveying and Spatial Information Act 2002 must: